UU-tracktech/tracktech/ProcessorOrchestrator/README.md

   - "featureMap" | An object containing the new feature map that was computed.

 ### Tracking Timelines
-Finally, there is also a http handler that serves logging data of a given object.
+Finally, there is also an HTTP handler that serves to log the data of a given object.
 This data is located at
 - http(s)://HOST/timelines?object_id=ID

-where ID is the id of the object of which the timeline is required.
+Where ID is the id of the object of which the timeline is required.
-Timeline tracking data is returned as a json with one property "data" that contains an array of objects with a "timeStamp" property, and a "processorId" property containing the id of the processor on which the object was detected.
+Timeline tracking data is returned as a JSON with one property, "data" that contains an array of objects with a "timeStamp" property and a "processorId" property containing the id of the processor on which the object was detected.

 ## Running tests
 The project contains two testing stages, unit testing and integration testing.
-Tests should be run through docker compose, as they may rely on other services which are handled in the compose file.
+Tests should be run through docker compose, as they may rely on other services handled in the compose file.
 The stages can be run as follows:
 - Unit testing: run "docker-compose -f compose/docker-compose_test_unit.yml"
 - Integration testing: run "docker-compose -f compose/docker-compose_test_integration.yml"